learn-co-curriculum/react-hooks-react-router-intro/README.md

 </html>
 ```

-It is now the responsibility of the Client-Side app to handle the finding, fetching and displaying of the data in the browser instead of the server.
+It is now the responsibility of the Client-Side app to handle the routing, fetching and displaying of the data in the browser instead of the server.

 We do get some great benefits though.
 The major one is *Speed*.
-Since we are only making one request to the server we don't have to wait for a round trip server call.
+Since we are only making one request to the server we don't have to wait for a round trip server call for each page change.
 We have everything stored on the Client-Side already so we just notify our Client-Side code to display this info for us as we need it.

 ### Single Page App (SPA)

 In React we will most likely be building a `SPA`.
-This means there will never be a new page being loaded just the original GET request to the server to load the initial HTML, CSS and JS files.
+This means there will never be a new page being loaded just the original GET request that will load the initial HTML, CSS and JS files from the Server.
 So we need to figure out how to make the experience of Client-Side routing work for us.

 There are a couple of things that we need to take into consideration: